What does HR outsourcing cost?

 Professional Employer Organization

-A PEO is a business entity that provides a variety of administrative tasks for an organization, including HR, payroll, benefits and more.
+A professional employer organization (PEO) is a business entity that provides a variety of administrative tasks for an organization, including HR, payroll, benefits and more.
 This is done through a co-employment relationship, in which PEOs effectively become the employer of record, and they ‘lease’ employees back to the organization.

 Fees for a PEO are typically as a percentage of payroll or on a per-employee per-month (PEPM) basis.
-These costs range, but are generally between 2 percent to 12 percent of payroll, or $500 to $2,000 PEPM annually.
+These costs range, but are generally between 2% to 12% of payroll, or $500 to $2,000 PEPM annually.